 Risks that were 'financial' were not considered to be significantly more male or female.

 The team concluded that studies of risk are guilty of confirmation bias that asserts men are bigger risk-takers, because the examples given are more masculine.

-According to The Times, the study has been criticised by Joe Herbert, a professor of neuroscience at the University of Cambridge, for using 'unvalidated questions'.
+, the study has been criticised by Joe Herbert, a professor of neuroscience at the University of Cambridge, for using 'unvalidated questions'.